lioneltay/FormClient/tasks.md

   * [ ] Web notifications, someone has responded to your Post/Thread (Refer to web apis notes)
   * [ ] Push notifications, someone has responded to your Post/Thread (Refer to web apis notes)

-* [ ] use dataloader to speed up queries
+* [ ] use join-monster to speed up queries
-  * [ ] dataloader doesn't seem like it can handle conditional queries or relational queries, it is only good at loading by given ids
+  * [x] dataloader doesn't seem like it can handle conditional queries or relational queries, it is only good at loading by given ids
-  * [ ] join-monster to the rescue?
+  * [x] Re-write schema using Object definitions
+    * [x] Handle circular dependencies of types
 * [ ] investigate the affects of loading nested comments

 * [ ] UI